 The Pricing Document enables the Employer to prescribe to prospective candidates / applicants how they should break down their tendered lump-sum price.
-The different forms of contract have different requirements in relation to the Pricing Document, as set out in the following table:
+The different forms of contract have different requirements in relation to the Pricing Document.
+These are set out in guidance note GN 1.5.3.